Ulmus minor 'Atinia': Cultivation

+Herbarium were indistinguishable from English material.

-More than a thousand years after the departure of the Romans from Britain, English elms found far greater popularity, as the preferred tree for planting in the new hawthorn hedgerows appearing as a consequence of the Enclosure movement, which lasted from 1550 to 1850.
+More than a thousand years after the departure of the Romans from Britain, English elms found far greater popularity, as the preferred tree for planting in the new hawthorn hedgerows in south-central England, appearing as a consequence of the Enclosure movement, which lasted from 1550 to 1850.
 In parts of the Severn Valley, the tree occurred at densities over 1000 per km^{2}, so prolific as to have been known as the 'Worcester weed'.
-In the eastern counties of England, however, hedgerows were usually planted with local field elm, or with suckering hybrids.
+In the eastern counties of England, however, hedgerows were usually planted with local field elm, Ulmus minor subsp. minor, or with suckering hybrids.
 When elm became the tree of fashion in the 18th and 19th centuries, avenues and groves of English elm were often planted, among them the elm groves in The Backs, Cambridge.
+In 1927 the largest tree, height (118 ft.) and girth (15 ft.
+11 in.) combined, of any on the Westonbirt estate was an English elm.
 Perhaps the most famous English Elm avenue was the double row in the Long Walk, Windsor Great Park, Berkshire, planted in the 1680s on the advice of John Evelyn, and described by Elwes as "one of the finest and most imposing avenues in the world".
 The elms were felled in 1943.